leoherzog/TorrentParts/README.md

 ## What is this?

-[BitTorrent](https://bittorrent.com/) is a ubiquitus and powerful way to transfer files peer-to-peer.
+[BitTorrent](https://bittorrent.com/) is a ubiquitous and powerful way to transfer files peer-to-peer.
 To specify what file(s) to download with your client, you need to input either a Torrent file or Magnet URL.
 [Torrent Parts](https://torrent.parts/) is a client-side static web app to read and edit the metadata of a Torrent file or Magnet URL so you know what you're downloading, before you add it to your Torrent client.

 ### Features